 With CMHC insurance, your lender and your mortgage are covered, but you are not.

 Let that sink in before you sign up for those skydiving lessons this evening…

-The premium for CMHC’s mortgage default insurance ranges from 2.8 to 4 per cent of your mortgage amount.
+The premium for CMHC’s mortgage default insurance ranges from 0.6 to 4.5% of your mortgage amount.
 The good news – your lender pays for this premium.
 The bad news – they pass this cost straight onto you.